CS2103AUG2016-W14-C3/addressbook-level4/docs/UserGuide.md

 It is a task management application with a single text box for all your commands.
 Coupled with short commands, managing your tasks has never been this easy.

-Stop waiting and make "Quick Start" the task on your to-do list now!
+Stop waiting and use Taskle now!

 ## Quick Start